fluree/docs.flur.ee/content/db_query.md

 -- | -- | --
 `select` | yes | Analytical select statement, which can include aggregate functions, bound variables and descriptors for data return shape (single result, collection, tuple).
 `where` | yes | A collection of tuples which contain matching logic, variable binding or functions.
-`block` |  | Optional time-travel query specified by block number or wall-clock time as a ISO-8601 formatted string.
+`block` | no | Optional time-travel query specified by block number or wall-clock time as a ISO-8601 formatted string.
+`limit` | no | Optional limit (integer) of results to include.

 ## Fluree Block Queries
 FlureeDB allows you to select data from an entire block or block range.